cssnr/stack-deploy-action/README.md

 The **Major** tag is recommended.
 It is the most up-to-date and always backwards compatible.
 Breaking changes would result in a **Major** version bump.
 At a minimum you should use a **Minor** tag.

-## Features

-View all the [Features](https://docker-deploy.cssnr.com/docs/inputs) on the website.

-- Deploy to Docker Swarm or Compose.
-- Deploy over SSH using keyfile or password.
-- Deploy from the current working directory.
-- Deploy from a private registry with credentials.
-- Job Summary with deployment output, including errors.
-- Supports multiple compose file and stack deployments.
-- Allows setting custom arguments for the deployment command.

-Don't see your feature here?
-Please help by submitting a [Feature Request](https://github.com/cssnr/stack-deploy-action/discussions/categories/feature-requests).

 # Support

 For general help or to request a feature see: